 |4.75–18 V||Siemens SAS 241, possibly also a SAS 201 variant|

 Static and dynamic correspond to Micro Switch’s level and pulse switches respectively: static switches continue to draw current so long as the key is held, while dynamic switches draw only a brief pulse of current.
-The pulse length of the Siemens dynamic switches ranges from 15–40 µs, with a 20 µs being typical.
+The pulse length for the dynamic switches is given as approximately 20 µs, which corresponds with that of Siemens dynamic Hall sensors, whose pulse duration ranges from 15–40 µs, with a 20 µs being typical.
 Micro Switch contactless and mechanical pulse switches achieve a form of N-key rollover by preventing two or more keys from conducting simultaneously (ensuring that no ghosting can occur), and the same is likely to be true in the case of RC 72.

 The Hall IC for static output across 4.75–18 V could be either SAS 251 S5 (dual open collector outputs) or SAS 261 (single open collector output with enable input), but in the absence of any indication that the outputs differ by model, SAS 251 S5 seems more likely, although RAFI did switch to the latter arrangement with the HFO ICs.

 It should be noted that Siemens SAS 251 was introduced in 1977, and SAS 241 seemingly in 1979 or 1980, so the output options may have changed along with the Hall IC product range.
 By 1985, it seems that only SAS 231 and SAS 251 were still current products, which may be why RAFI switched to HFO Hall ICs (the RC 72 C example with HFO ICs is from 1986).

 |Part number||Type||Plunger type||Output type||Max. voltage|